 How to Make WordPress Websites Accessible

-Millions of people around the world have a disability that affects the way they use the internet.
-With the Coronavirus pandemic still increasing the need for easy online shopping, food ordering, and even remote health care services, web accessibility is more important than ever.
+Millions of people around the world have a disability that affects the way they use the internet, and after a pandemic that increased the need for easy online shopping, food ordering, and even remote health care services, web accessibility is more important than ever.

 This guide to web accessibility discusses what accessibility is, why it matters, and how to make WordPress websites accessible, including identifying common problems through testing.